akanadocs/docs-test/sp/simple-api.md

 ### <a name="config-nd"></a>Configuring the Network Director
 1. Log into the Container Administration Console (http://[hostname]:[port]/admin) using the credentials you provided in your container properties file (administrator/password in our sample file).
-2. From the "Available Features" tab, check the **SOA Software Network Director**.
+2. From the "Available Features" tab, check the Akana Network Director.
 In the bottom right corner, click **Install Feature**.
 3. You'll see the Installation Wizard screen.
 Click **Install Feature**.
 4. Click **Configure** to complete the deployment using the following wizards steps - note: these may not appear in this order: